digitalbazaar/edv-client/README.md

 const controller = 'account id goes here';

 const config = {
+  // on init the sequence must be 0 and is required
-  sequence: 0,  // TODO: is sequence required? controller,
+  sequence: 0,
+  controller,
   // TODO: Explain what 'referenceId' is
   referenceId: 'primary',